 We also need to think about temperature and keeping them cool or warm.
 Also, what about security, how do we keep them in the tent safe and sound?

-Can we train them before they go so they are used to sleeping outdoors?
 There's lots of questions so lets dig in.

 When Camping with Dogs, Where Should They Sleep?

 Where should your dog sleep when out camping with you?
 The options depend on what you took with you, what mode of transport you used and how comfortable and confident are they without you.
 Let's explore all of the sleeping arrangement options.

 - The car

 - Inside the tent